ColumbiaRoad/a-b-doer/README.md

 <p><%= locals.text %></p>
 ```

 JSX files are also supported but they do not support React stuff out of the box.
 There's a simple createElement utility which works with babel and transforms jsx to dom nodes.
-JSX support can be enabled from config.json by adding `"jsx": true` or if the entry file is jsx
+JSX support can be enabled from the test file by importing the 'jsx' lib.
+JSX lib should not require any polyfills but if your code needs them you can import corejs3 files individually in `lib/polyfills.js` and import that file in your script.

 ```
+import '@/lib/jsx';
 import { pollQuerySelector } from '@/utils/dom';
 import tpl from './template.jsx';
 import './styles.scss';